 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||1.1%|

 Online Hydraulics & Fluid Power Technology Programs

-In the 2019-2020 academic year, 12 schools offered some type of hydraulics and fluid power technology/technician program.
+In 2020-2021, 13 schools offered a hydraulics and fluid power technology/tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|